Number: HB 2684

 The bill also requires the physician to schedule a follow-up visit 12 to 18 days after the administration or use of the drug.
 The physician is required to make a reasonable effort to ensure that the woman returns for the follow-up visit and to document such efforts by including in the woman’s medical record the date, time, and name of the person making the effort.

-HB 2684 is essentially the follow-up to HB 1970, the 2011 medication abortion ban which the Oklahoma Supreme Court found constitutional.
+HB 2684 is essentially the follow-up to HB 1970, the 2011 medication abortion ban which the Oklahoma Supreme Court found unconstitutional.
 The bill is meant to “[address] the concerns of the Oklahoma Supreme Court” by removing the language that created an effective ban on medication abortion in the state, according to the bill’s sponsor, Rep. Grau.
 (Source.)

 This law was permanently blocked by a state court judge in Oklahoma Coalition for Reproductive Justice v.
 Cline.